Table of contents

 Cartagena: a traveler’s dream, right on the tropical north coast of Colombia.
 Many call it the gem of the Caribbean, and it certainly gets the most attention from travelers.

 What should you know before traveling to Cartagena, what are the best things to see, and what should you avoid?
-Here’s the real deal.
+Here’s everything you need to know about travel in Cartagena, before you go.

 Should Cartagena be on my Colombia itinerary?